Alternatives to

 Smartevo

-What criteria for a company?
+What criteria should a business use?

-Which alternative to choose for simple onboarding?
+Which alternative should you choose for ease of use?

 Should you choose a free or paid alternative to Asana?